 Decks were fancy, fast, and somewhat expensive.
 They offered less space than pontoon boats.
 However, you could use them for many different activities.
 And on top of that, deck boats are attractive looking to most people.

 Recently deck boat vs. pontoon dilemma has been gaining steam thought because three logged pontoons with performance-enhancing features can rival the deck boat’s speed.

 On the other hand, deck boat manufacturers have moved in the other direction.
 They are building bigger, more comfortable deck boats to rival pontoons’ luxury.

 So, what should you buy, a pontoon boat made out of aluminum or a deck boat made out of fiberglass?

 To help you decide, let’s look at what separates these two boats.
 These differences include the look, comfort, performance, and bank for your buck, as well as some extra characteristics detailed below.

 Design and Shape of Pontoon vs. Deck Boat

 Even though these boats are becoming similar in their styling, there are still significant differences.

 Deck boats have more moderate and slick styling.
 They resemble regular v-shaped hull boats in many aspects.
 The downside of the v-hull is that it is not as stable as a pontoon and can be rocked by water, wind, or passenger movements.

 Seating on deck boats is front-facing, which is nice when cruising at higher speeds.

 V-shaped styling and performance ability of deck boats can create a surfable wake.
 Pontoons, of course, cannot match that.
 That same styling allows the deck boat to be equally usable in shallow water and the ocean.

 So, if you are looking to have some fun on the water, you should probably go with the deck boat.

 On the other hand, a pontoon boat lays flat across two or three pontoons.
-That shape keeps the boat very stable in the water, equally good if the boat moves or stands still.
+That shape keeps the boat very stable in the water, equally good if it moves or stands still.
 However, that stability can only be achieved in shallow water such as lakes and rivers.
 Take the pontoon out on the open water, and you might be in trouble.